-When it comes to ways of making laundry less time-consuming, we’re all ears.
-Stacey Solomon fans are raving about a simple trick that involves putting fresh washing on a clothes hanger before hanging them up to dry.
+When it comes to ways of making laundry less time-consuming, we're all ears.
+Stacey Solomon fans are raving about a simple trick that involves putting fresh washing on a clothes hanger before hanging them up to dry – something Stacey has probably learned on the Sort Your Life Out show.

 Related: Drying rack ideas to dry clothes indoors in kitchens, utility rooms and more